juliamauri/RedEye-Engine/README.md

 * Added Unity-like resource management with binary save/load for all the engines resources.
 * Added particle pipeline with physics and graphics customization.

-Future plans: improve the engine by adding a 3d physics particle simulation and rendering pipeline.
+Future plans: add multi-threading and different rendering APIs such as DirectX and/or Vulkan.

 ## Links:
 * Repository [Github](https://github.com/juliamauri/RedEye-Engine)